learn-static/hist-320/content/1-github.md

 1. Go to <https://github.com>
 2. Click the "Sign up" button
 3. Enter your email and create a username and password to complete the sign up process
+4. You'll be logging into GitHub to work on your digital project throughout this course, so be sure to remember your password.

 ## Step 2.
 Copy a GitHub Repository

 As a GitHub user, you will edit and create content on GitHub within *repositories*, or folders that store projects' files and record changes to files over time.

+Follow this link to see what a GitHub repository page looks like: <https://github.com/learn-static/foundations-0-github>

 The multi-media essay you produce for this course will be produced in a GitHub repository!

-Luckily, when you create a repository you don't need to start from scratch.
+Luckily, when you create a repository you don't always need to start from scratch.
-Follow the instructions below to copy a the files in a repository to your own GitHub account.
+Follow the instructions below to copy all the files in a repository to your own GitHub account.

-Copy code from another repository into your own and start editing it.

 1. Make sure you're logged into your account on [GitHub](https://github.com)
-2. Scroll to the top of the [foundations-0-github](https://github.com/learn-static/foundations-0-github) repository and click the green "Use This Template" button (appears on the right side above the code area)
+2. Head over to this [foundations-0-github](https://github.com/learn-static/foundations-0-github) repository and locate and click on the green "Use This Template" button (appears on the top right side of the screen above the code area)
 4. This brings you to a "Create a new repository" form.
 Follow these steps:
     1. In the **Repository name** text box, give your repository the name `github-foundations`.
 If you'd like to create your own name for the repository, be sure to use a lowercase name without spaces or odd characters.
 Dashes (`-`) or underscores (`_`) are okay.
     2. In the **Description** text box, add `A place to learn GitHub basics`.